Gabbiedee/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The Third script displays the content of the /etc/passwd file The fourth script displays the content of /etc/passwd and /etc/hosts Th fifth script displays the last 10 lines of /etc/passwd
+The Third script displays the content of the /etc/passwd file The fourth script displays the content of /etc/passwd and /etc/hosts Th fifth script displays the last 10 lines of /etc/passwd The sixth script displays the first 10 lines of /etc/passwd